 Documenting your protest

-It is important to carefully document your protest.
+It is important to carefully document your #ProtestPP event to bolster the nationwide impact of this day.
 If the local media give scant or no coverage to your protest, you can still disseminate your own account of it—including photos and video—through every possible channel.
 Your record of the event also helps the national team assess the success of the event and plan for future protests.

 - Taking photos and video